 Testicular cancer is rare, but it’s the most common cancer in young men aged between 15 and 34.
-About 180 men are diagnosed with testicular cancer every year in Ireland.
+Over 170 men are diagnosed with testicular cancer every year in Ireland.

 Testicular cancer is very treatable and is nearly always curable.

 What are the testicles and what do they do?